gvwilson/thirdbit/src/fiction/in-heck/index.md

 Somewhere out there was the bunker where Patient in Darkness had kept Maddy's father prisoners—where she and Sindy had almost wound up as prisoners too.
-Dockety and the other free bots had tried once to salvage some of its riches, but its tentacled guard had made the task too risky.
+Dockety and the other free bots had returned to it once, but the swamp's tentacled guardian had made the task too risky.

 *And now Papa Roo is somewhere a hundred times worse,* Gumption thought.